Frequently Asked Questions

-Postcards informing organizations on the status of their request will be sent shortly after reviewing submissions for all required information.
+Postcards informing organizations of the status of their request will be sent shortly after receipt of the LOI..
 If no postcard has been received within three weeks of a submission, please contact the Foundation office.

 What is the range of dollar amounts that the Foundation grants?

 Grants may range from $10,000 to million dollar commitments.
 The Foundation's Directors may opt to grant less than the amount requested, depending upon resources available, or to spread payments over more than one year.
 As a general rule of thumb, the Foundation asks applicants to justify their request amount based on the program/project's total budget.